top of page

 I come from Hawaiian genealogy that traces to pre-contact bloodlines—my father's side from North Hawai'i Island, my mother's from the Windward side of O'ahu.
 But genealogy alone doesn't make someone a practitioner.
 What shaped me was training with kumu who carry the living knowledge of these traditions.

-Kumu Maka Herrod was one of my earliest guides, teaching me as a child what it meant to be accountable to the akua and to the land.
-More recently, Kahu Kelvin Ho has been instrumental in deepening my understanding and refining my practice.
-These relationships with kumu aren't transactional.
-They're ongoing accountability.
-My teachers continue to guide how I approach ceremony, and I continue to learn from their lineages and from what came before.
+Kumu Maka Herrod was one of my earliest guides, teaching me as a child what it meant to be accountable to in Hula Halau.
+More recently, Kahu Kelvin Ho has been instrumental in deepening my understanding and refining my practice in spiritual work.
+Kumu Keone Kalawe has recently taught me the intentionality behind Luakini and Hawaiian governance.
+These relationships with kumu continue to guide how I approach ceremony, and I continue to learn from their lineages and from what came before.

 This training means I approach ceremony with intentionality and purpose.
 I'm stewarding practices that were passed to me, and my responsibility is to offer them with the same integrity and specificity my kumu modeled.
 When someone comes to work with me, they're connecting to a lineage that goes back generations.